chaewoonbae/ZEN/README.md

 ## Dataset description

-We provide 10 hypergraph benchmark datasets for evaluating accuracy, and one additional dataset for interpretability analysis.
+We provide ten hypergraph benchmark datasets for evaluating accuracy, and one additional dataset for interpretability analysis.
 Their overall statistics are as follows:

 ### Benchmark datasets